Zeila Archipelago: Etymology & History

-An old map of Zeila showing zeila archipelago.
+Satellite view of Sacadin Island, the largest island in the Zeila Archipelago, as seen from the International Space Station.

 The name for the archipelago comes from the Sultan Sa'ad ad-Din II who was killed by the Emperor of Abyssinia on the main island in 1403.
 Along with his name, there are many different spellings for the island such as Sa'ad ed Din, Sa'ad-ed-din, and Sa'ad-ad-Din.
 The archpeligo is also known as the Zeila Archipelago and the Sa'ad ad-Din group.

 Legendary Arab explorer Ahmad ibn Mājid wrote of the archipelago and a few other notable landmarks and ports of the northern Somali coast, including Zeila, Berbera, Xiis, Alula, Ruguuda, Maydh, Ceel-Sheekh, Siyara and El-Darad.

 The archipelago is the site where the remaining forces of Sheikh Bashir were shipped to after the conclusion of the 1945 Sheikh Bashir Rebellion.